latheon-network/Latheon/DEPLOYMENT-CHECKLIST.en.md

 2. Deploy the resulting `Verifier.sol`
 3. Copy the new address
 4. **Remember**: any test proof for a withdrawal must now be generated from that same tool session — calldata from older sessions will not work against this verifier

+### 💡 Lesson learned: save your .zkey file

+After running Setup in `tools/zk-toolkit.html`, **download and keep `withdraw_final.zkey`** somewhere safe (not just the Verifier.sol it produces).
+This one file lets you generate additional valid proofs later — for a different deposit, in a completely separate browser session, days later — without redeploying the verifier or the pool at all.

+`zk-toolkit.html` now has a "load existing zkey" option in Step 3 specifically for this: skip Setup entirely, upload a previously-saved `.zkey`, and go straight to generating a new proof that's still compatible with your already-deployed verifier.

+This was learned the hard way — an earlier version of this checklist assumed every new proof required either reusing the exact same continuous browser session, or a fresh full redeploy.
+Neither is true if you kept the zkey file.
 ---

 ## Step 3: PoseidonT3 (library)